Immune System in Wenatchee WA

-Adjustments and your Immune System
+Adjustments and Your Immune System In Wenatchee WA

 Enhanced Phagocytic Cell respiratory Burst Induced by Spinal Manipulation.
 JMPT 1991:14:399-408.

 This study was designed to measure the effect that a Chiropractic adjustment has on the immune system.
 Blood was taken from each of the patients 15 minutes before and 15 minutes after the adjustment.
 These results were compared to patient’s blood test who received a sham (pretend) adjustment.
-The immune response from subjects who received the adjustment was significantly higher after than before treatment, and significantly higher than the response from the sham subjects.
+The immune response from subjects who received the adjustment was significantly higher after than before care, and significantly higher than the response from the sham subjects.

-Patients who come in with colds, sore throats, sinus congestion and stomach viruses often remark that their recovery seems to be accelerated by the chiropractic adjustment.
+Patients who come in with colds, sore throats, sinus congestion, and stomach viruses often remark that their recovery seems to be accelerated by the chiropractic adjustment.
 Recent scientific developments now lend support to the idea that Chiropractic correction of the subluxation can aid the immune responses of the body by reducing nerve interference.